 Level S is the so-called "Simulation Level" software suite common to both consortia, which, given a sky model (generated by the Planck sky model, PSM), detectors pointing and beams, generates the infalling power on each detector.
 It can also provide a simplified description of eg. the noise.
-It is further described in the HFI/LFI common section.
+It is further described in the HFI/LFI joint data processing.